SearocIsMe/AI-ML-LLM/handbook/k8s/kubespray-notes.md

 ### Disable Swapoff
 ```
 遇到的问题wait for the apiserver to be running
-$ ansible-playbook -i inventory/mycluster/hosts.yml all -m raw -a "swapoff -a && free -m"
+$ ansible -i inventory/mycluster/hosts.yaml all -m raw -a "swapoff -a && free -m"
 ```

 ### Modify yaml according to Swapoff